pallets/flask/docs/installation.rst

 `easy_install` on Windows
 -------------------------

-On Windows, installation of `easy_install` is a little bit tricker because slightly different rules apply on Windows than on Unix-like systems, but it's not difficult.
+On Windows, installation of `easy_install` is a little bit trickier because slightly different rules apply on Windows than on Unix-like systems, but it's not difficult.
 The easiest way to do it is to download the `ez_setup.py`_ file and run it.
 The easiest way to run the file is to